Fort-Bonnitar/Unreal-Engine-Plugin-Updater/README.md

 ### 2. Navigate to Your Script's Directory

-Open a terminal and navigate to the directory where your Python script (`gui.py`) is located.
+Open a terminal and navigate to the directory where the Python script (`gui.py`) is located.

 ### 3. Run PyInstaller